ClassyChameleon/HjorveeClicker/README.txt

 README.txt FOR HJÖRVEE CLICKER.

+You will need the Unity engine installed to play this.

 Be aware that this project is very crude and was mostly based on inside humor from immature tweens.
 Despite this, the Hjörvee Clicker project was made with lots of love.